 If you have lived at sea level or in areas that are flat and non-mountainous, you will have a hard time adjusting to much higher altitudes.
 Altitude Sickness is caused by lack of oxygen in the air and lowered air pressure at higher altitudes.
 This is even harder for people with certain medical conditions or people who have a lung disease who already have a difficult time breathing.
 If you make your way up to higher altitudes very slowly, your body will have time to adjust.

 If you ascend very quickly, you can get Acute Mountain Sickness (AMS).
 The symptoms of AMS include nausea and vomiting, difficulty sleeping, fatigue, headache, and dizziness.
 When the condition is severe, you can see a bluish color on the skin (cyanosis), confusion, dizziness and coughing up blood.
 If someone with these symptoms isn't treated quickly, AMS can result in death from the fluid that has built up in the lungs.

 Why You Should Have a Portable Oxygen Concentrator

-A portable oxygen concentrator is lightweight and can be worn in a pack on your back, so it will be perfect for taking with you while you travel in higher altitudes or do some climbing.
+A portable oxygen concentrator is lightweight and can be worn in a pack on your back, so it will be perfect for taking with you while you travel at higher altitudes or do some climbing.
 Portable oxygen concentrators are made to keep working just as well at 13,000 or more, as they do at sea level.
-For this reason, they are also great for airline travel.
+For this reason, they are idea for using at higher altitudes and elevations.